 In designing for the web, line lengths become responsive to different screen sizes.
 A paragraph that’s 2 lines on desktop may become 4-6 lines on mobile.
 Tighter line spacing would work for 2 lines on desktop, but it’d cause readability issues on mobile because it’d be a large chunk of text.
 (Of course, line spacing can be adjusted for different break-points, in the same way as font size, but realities are that most cases they are not).

 Larger line spacing ratio—that works for both shorter and larger paragraphs—won’t have these issues.
 In print design, increasing leading by just 10-20% can increase page count significantly, causing a jump in print costs.
-Thankfully on the web there’s no similar cost.
-The only tax on bigger leading is arguably scroll fatigue—but increase is negligible when compared with the benefits of larger line spacing.
+Thankfully, in HTML, there’s no similar cost.
+The only tax on bigger leading is arguably scroll fatigue—but the increase is negligible when compared with the benefits of larger line spacing.

 With everyone talking about scan-ability, accessibility, how impatient users are becoming, and how we don’t really mind longer pages on the web—I’m surprised there aren’t a plethora of articles and recommendations arguing for larger line spacing.

 Don’t be afraid to embrace larger line spacing!
 When setting the size, color, font, and weight of your typography, make sure to put time into designing and checking your line spacing.
 Your readers and users will thank you.

 For more on accessibility, don’t miss our ultimate guide to web content accessibility.